drewpepin1995/GifTastic/README.md

 <li>The buttons are appended to the div in the header of the body.</li>
 <li>You are given the option to add an actor, which will take the value of the form (whatever you type in) and create a new button and append it to the other buttons in the buttons div.
 It will be given a class just like the buttons in the array. </li>
 <li>Whenever a button is clicked, it will display 10 gifs based on the class name of the button.
 (So it will display Adam Sandler gifs if the Adam Sandler button is pressed). </li>
 <li>The gifs will load as static images, but when the images are clicked, they will be animated and the gifs will play.
-If you wish you pause the gif again, just reclick the image.</li>
+If you wish to pause the gif again, just reclick the image, and it will pause the animation.</li>
-<li>When a button is pressed, the image div is emptied and replaced by whatever buttons' gifs are pressed after. </li>
+<li>When a new button is pressed, the image div is emptied and replaced by whatever buttons' gifs are pressed. </li>